-Recently I set up my mind on making homemade molded chocolate candies.
-Of course there are a lot of varieties on stores already, but the idea of making your own, using your favorite ingredients and different fillings, textures and various flavor combinations convinced me to really give it a try.
+Recently I set up my mind on making homemade Raspberry Chocolate Molded Candies.
+Of course there are a lot of varieties on stores already, but the idea of making my own, using your favorite ingredients and different fillings, textures and various flavor combinations convinced me to really give it a try.
 This is my first attempt of making chocolate candies using chocolate molds.

 I’ve been reading about the importance of tempering the chocolate before using it as it has an important role on the final candies.
 Tempering chocolate means a method of increasing and lowering chocolate temperature to get it ready for either dipping or creating candies.Tempering the chocolate help the candies release out of the molds more easily and have a smooth, glossy look.
 Also tempered chocolate won’t melt on your fingers as easily as untempered chocolate.
 It also gives a crisp ‘snap’ to the chocolate when you bite into it.